Dido Harding to step down as chair of NHS Improvement

 Baroness Harding has been chair of NHS Improvement for four years.
 It is responsible for overseeing NHS trusts in England but has been soft merged with NHS England since 2018.
 Under the goverment’s proposed Health and Care Bill it will be formerly merged with NHS England from April next year.

-According to the Health Service Journal, Harding sent a letter to Sajid Javid today.
+According to the Health Service Journal, Harding sent a letter to Sajid Javid today in which she said she felt she has overseen successful work to bring NHSI together with NHS England and made progress with the NHS workforce plan and now is the right time to leave the role.

+Her bid to become head of NHS England drew widespread criticism because of her political stance.
+When she was made chair of NHS Improvement in 2017 she refused to give up the Tory whip in the House of Lords.
+She is also married to Conservative MP John Penrose.

 Join our new commenting forum